 The tower will feature four stories and will serve as the hub of all surgical and intensive care services for the hospital.
-When construction is complete in fall 2019, visitors will enter a new front entrance to the campus.
+When construction is complete in December 2019, visitors will enter a new front entrance to the campus.

 The emergency department will now be accessed from Church Street and will have two separate entrances: one for ambulances and one for walk-in patients.
 There will be seven bays for private ambulance service, separate parking for emergency vehicles (such as law enforcement, etc.) and a covered entrance for patients who arrive via private vehicle.
 There will be ample parking for patients and families.